Backflow Prevention Calgary

 Without proper water pressure, you may experience:

-If you’re unsure if your home needs a backflow prevention device, or if your device needs testing, give Instant Plumbing a call.
+If you’re unsure if your home needs a backflow prevention device, or if your device needs testing, give the plumbers at Instant Plumbing a call.

 Typical methods of backflow prevention include:

 An air gap is the least expensive backflow prevention system.
 It’s a vertical space that’s installed between a plumbing device, like a valve or faucet, and a place where contaminated water might gather.
 Because it requires no moving parts, air gaps require little maintenance.

 Backflow preventer valves are installed at key locations, where backflow might be a risk.
 While it’s a more expensive solution, it has its advantages.
 For instance, if there isn’t enough vertical space to allow for an air gap, or if a physical barrier is needed to prevent backflow, a preventer valve is more appropriate.
 Because it features moving parts, backflow preventer valves do require routine maintenance and testing.